vlames/receiptcreator/README.md

 # ReceiptCreator

-The receiptcreator is a toy application that allows a user to create a list of receipts.
+The receiptcreator is a simple application that allows a user to create a list of receipts written to a .pdf file.

 ## Requirements